eugenius1/eugenius1.github.io/_posts/2017-01-31-social-logins.md

 **Insert diagram**

-I would have added a Twitter login demo but OAuth restricts this from being purely client-side.
-HTML with client-side JavaScript code for the logins above are on GitHub.
+I would have added a demo for Twitter login but Twitter's API has to be via OAuth, which restricts the action from being purely client-side.
+HTML with client-side JavaScript code for the logins above are on [GitHub](https://github.com/eugenius1/social-login-demos "social-login-demos").